Updated Feb. 21, 2017

-- New list of items that require test results as of April 1, 2017
+- Further clarification on wall and ceiling textures that require test results before and after April 1, 2017

 Frequently asked questions

 The Oregon Department of Environmental Quality requires Metro to screen for, and prevent the acceptance of, asbestos in materials brought to Metro Central and Metro South transfer stations.
 To ensure the safety of our customers and the public, Metro requires paperwork for all loads of construction, remodeling or demolition waste for materials that may contain asbestos.